 Biodiverse futures—systematics in a changing world

-We invite you to join us at the Australasian Systematic Botany Conference in Cairns, north Queensland.
+We invite you to join us for for a fully virtual Australasian Systematic Botany Conference 2021.
 This will be an exciting opportunity to view our research in a global context and how it contributes to addressing the big challenges such as biodiversity loss, climate change, habitat degradation and invasive species.
-We will also explore how new technologies such as artifical intelligence, machine learning, genomics and digital collections offer exciting opportunities to improve the way we meet those challenges in the context of national and international collaborations and knowledge exchange between cultures and across borders.
+We will also explore how new technologies such as artificial intelligence, machine learning, genomics and digital collections offer exciting opportunities to improve the way we meet those challenges in the context of national and international collaborations and knowledge exchange between cultures and across borders.

 We will provide further updates on the conference website https://systematics.ourplants.org/ in due course.